What is a Good Net Promoter Score? (2018 NPS Report Update)

 NPS shouldn’t be the end point of your benchmarking process, conduct a competitive analysis.
 It will significantly broaden your ideas and inspiration base, pinpoint your weaknesses and strengths.

-Step 2: Compare scores within a region
+Step 2: Compare NPS score within a region

 Not only NPS varies by the industry, it also varies by geographical areas and countries.
 Cultural differences can influence NPS scores a lot.
 There is a tendency for different regions to rate companies with varying degrees of enthusiasm.